Bayley (wrestler)

 Pamela Rose Martinez (born June 15, 1989) is an American professional wrestler.
 She has been signed to WWE since December 2012, where she performs on the Raw brand under the ring name Bayley.
-Her second reign of 380 days with the WWE SmackDown Women's Championship is tied with Rhea Ripley as the longest in the championship's history.

 From 2008 to 2012, she wrestled on the independent circuit under the ring name Davina Rose.
 Martinez signed with WWE in 2012 and was assigned to the NXT brand, where she adopted the ring name Bayley.
 In 2015, she won the NXT Women's Championship.
 On the main roster, she has held the WWE (Raw) Women's Championship (Note: During her first reign, the title was known as the Raw Women's Championship.
-By the time of her second reign, it had been renamed as WWE Women's Championship.) twice, the WWE SmackDown Women's Championship twice, and the WWE Women's Tag Team Championship twice with Sasha Banks, of which they were the inaugural holders, making her the first women's Triple Crown Champion and Grand Slam winner in WWE history.
-Her inaugural WWE Women's Tag Team Championship reign with Banks came by way of winning the Elimination Chamber match in 2019.
-Additionally, she won the 2019 Money in the Bank ladder match and the 2024 Royal Rumble, where she set a women's record for the latter of 1 hour and 3 minutes (this was broken by Roxanne Perez in 2025).
-This also made her one of only two women to win the Elimination Chamber, Money in the Bank, and Royal Rumble matches, after Asuka.
+By the time of her second reign, it had been renamed as WWE Women's Championship.) twice, the WWE SmackDown Women's Championship twice; her second reign of 380 days with the title is tied with Rhea Ripley as the longest in the championship's history, She also won the WWE Women's Tag Team Championship twice with Sasha Banks, of which they were the inaugural holders, making her WWE's first women's Triple Crown and Grand Slam champion.
+Additionally, she won the 2019 Money in the Bank ladder match and the 2024 Royal Rumble.

 Early life

-Pamela Rose Martinez was born in San Jose, California and grew up in a Mexican-American family.
+Pamela Rose Martinez was born on June 15, 1989 in San Jose, California, and grew up in a Mexican-American family.
 She attended Independence High School in San Jose and once played as a captain of the school's basketball team, as well as participating in track and martial arts.